-Large, white, with broad, cream-colored scales on cap, white gills that turn gray-green, and a stalk ring.
+Large, white, with broad, cream-colored scales on cap, white gills turning gray-green, and a stalk ring.
 July–September.
-Cap round, becoming flat; white, with large whitish, pinkish, or cream-colored patches in center; patches breaking into many small scales when open.
+Cap round, becoming flat; white, with large whitish, pinkish, or cream-colored patches in center; patches breaking into many small scales when cap is open.
 Gills broad; spacing close; white, becoming gray-green or darker; attachment free.
 Stalk enlarges toward the base; white, darkens when handled; texture smooth; upper stalk has ring.
-Partial veil leaving a ring on the stalk resembling a napkin ring.
+Partial veil leaves a ring on the stalk resembling a napkin ring.
 Spore print green.
-Spores magnified are elliptical, smooth, with small pore at tip.
+Spores magnified: elliptical, smooth, with small pore at tip.

-Lookalikes: Most true Lepiotas have white spore prints.
-Reddening lepiota (Leucoagaricus americanas) bruises red.
+Lookalikes: Most true lepiotas have white spore prints.
+Reddening lepiota (Leucoagaricus americanus) bruises red.
 Parasol (Macrolepiota procera) has a tall, slender, scaly stalk.
 Agaricus species have brown spore prints.
 Thiers amanita (A. thiersii) has a white spore print.
 Shaggy mane (Coprinus comatus) has a cylindrical cap, turning inky with age, and black spores.

 Mushrooms are a lot like plants, but they lack chlorophyll and have to take nutrients from other materials.
 Mushrooms are neither plants nor animals.
 They are in a different kingdom — the fungi.
 Fungi include the familiar mushroom-forming species, plus the yeasts, molds, smuts, and rusts.